stefan52a/care-by-circles/README.md

 - Blockchain nodes cannot measure arbitrary conditions, so we must rely on an Oracle.
 An oracle is a server that has a keypair, and (co)signs transactions on request when a user-provided expression (contract) evaluates to true.
 - A transaction is adding another person to one of your Circles

 The Circle token is a fungible token, and is associated with identity. initially 1/100th (=1 million Satoshi) Circle token is associated with a telephone nr.
-(FTM to represent identity), but also e.g. 600 Satoshi1 token could be associated with an id.
+(FTM to represent identity), but also less (e.g. 600) Satoshi token could be associated with an id.

 Important is to consider that it will not be a simple single sign signature unlock script, but a multisig (either of Alice and the Oracle, where Alice invites Bob to join a Circle) or (Alice, Bob and Carol and the Oracle in a Circle of 5 (so they are a majority, and then can "expel" David)